-Sometimes a telemedicine video is not a good way to examine a patient.
+Sometimes video is not the best way to examine you.
 This is rare.
-Your healthcare team knows the reason for your visit ahead of time, so we know whether telemedicine is a safe and effective way to see you.Back to top
+Your care team knows the reason for your visit, so we know if a telemedicine visit right for you and safe.

 Does my telemedicine visit go in my medical record?

 Yes.
-Your doctor will document the visit in your medical record in the same way they would if your visit were in person.
+Your healthcare provider will document the visit in your medical record.
+It is the same as if your visit were in person.

-When your visit is over we will ask you to complete a survey.
-Your feedback is important to us, and we will use it to improve this service and keep it available to our patients.Back to top
+A few days after your telemedicine visit, we will send you a survey about your experience.
+Your feedback is important to us.
+We will use it to improve this service for our patients.